Li-Heng-LH/JavaProfessionalWorkOut/design-patterns/README.md

 ### Interface ###
 * All members of an interface are public.
-* Interfaces can never be declared final, as interfaces are assumed to be abstract, and abstract and final can never be used together.
+* Interfaces can never be declared final, as interfaces are assumed to be declared as abstract, and abstract and final can never be used together.
 * Java supports multiple inheritance through interfaces only.
 * A class can implement multiple interfaces,
 * An interface can extend multiple interfaces.
 * Interface variables are public, static, and final by default, automatically inserted by the compiler.
+* By default methods are public abstract.
 * default and static methods need implementations.
 * An abstract class can implement an interface without implementing any of the abstract methods.